mkeras/pubsubclient/README.md

 ```
 The purpose is to accept will payloads in serial formats like google protobufs.
 A serialized protobuf payload can contain 0's, which is the end of string in a char, thus resulting in errors when using such a payload as a `const char* willMessage`.
 By having on option for `const uint8_t* willBuffer` and `size_t willLength`, this problem is resolved.

+Refactored the header and cpp files, but the definitions of the library remain the same, meaning PubSubClient and this library cannot be used at the same time.

 # Arduino Client for MQTT